-The La Cosa Nostra, also known as the “Mob” or the “Mafia,” evolved from the Sicilian Mafia and is one of the foremost organized criminal threats to American society.
-Translated to English, La Cosa Nostra, and its members as just Cosa Nostra, translated to English, it means “this thing of ours.”
+The Cosa Nostra, also known as the “Mob” or the “Mafia,” evolved from the Sicilian Mafia and is one of the foremost organized criminal threats to American society.
+Referred to by the US Government as La Cosa Nostra, and its members as just Cosa Nostra, translated to English, it means “this thing of ours” or “our thing.”
 Consisting of different “families”, this nationwide alliance of criminals is dedicated to pursuing crime and protecting its members.

 These crime families or groups, linked by blood ties or through conspiracy, are generally arranged geographically and are engaged in significant and organized racketeering activity.
 They are also involved in a broad spectrum of illegal activities including murder, extortion, drug trafficking, corruption of public officials, gambling, infiltration of legitimate businesses, labor racketeering, loan sharking, prostitution, pornography, tax-fraud schemes, and stock manipulation.

 Cosa Nostra is most active in the New York City metropolitan area, parts of New Jersey, Philadelphia, Detroit, Chicago, and New England.
 In the New York City area, the major families include the Bonanno, Colombo, Gambino, Genovese, and Lucchese families.
 Members and associates of one La Cosa Nostra family at times work together with other La Cosa Nostra families to jointly undertake criminal ventures.

 Within these families, individuals work together on “crews” that are led by a “capo” or “captain”, who is responsible for supervising the criminal activities of his crew and providing them with support and protection.
 The crews are composed of “made” members, called “soldiers,” and trusted non-members called “associates.”
 In order for an associate to become a “made member” of the Family, the associate must be of Italian descent and has demonstrated the ability to generate income for the Family and the willingness to commit acts of violence.
 Above the Capos are the highest-ranking members – the Boss or Acting Boss, the Underboss, and the Consigliere, or counselor – who oversee the Family.

-Although La Cosa Nostra has its roots in Italian organized crime, it has been a separate organization for many years.
+Although Cosa Nostra has its roots in Italian organized crime, it has been a separate organization for many years.
 Today, it continues to cooperate in various criminal activities with different criminal groups that are headquartered in Italy.